Marriage Proposal Ideas that are ACTUALLY Unique

-All that being said, we put together a lengthy list of actually unique marriage proposal ideas – from artsy to outdoorsy ideas, and elaborate to simple ones too.
+You also want to make sure your proposal is very unique to your relationship.
+All that being said, we put together a lengthy list of best marriage proposal ideas that are actually unique, from artsy to outdoorsy ideas, and elaborate to simple ones too.

-Keep in mind, every proposal will be unique if you put all the unique details of your relationship into it.
+Keep in mind: Every proposal will be unique if you put all the unique details of your relationship into it.
 These next few marriage proposal ideas can get be perfect for couples with a ton of history, great stories and lots of memories.

 photo by Susan Lines